⭐️ I've decided to pursue a Bootstrap MBA

 - Launch one product each month.

-Hence, in some sense, the 12 Startups in 12 Months challenge is a subset of the Bootstrap MBA.
+In some sense, the 12 Startups in 12 Months challenge is a subset of the Bootstrap MBA.

 I should point out that the Bootstrap MBA is a living, breathing experiment.
 Nothing is set in stone and I will certainly make adjustments along the way.
-Hence, if you have comments, feedback or want to try something similar, I would love to hear from you!
+If you have comments, feedback or want to try something similar, I would love to hear from you!
 The best way to reach me is via Twitter or email.

 To follow along and hear about the ups- and downs, you can subscribe below.